Michael Pineda, Byron Buxton return, and Twins return to their winning ways

 “Very satisfied,” Buxton said.
 “It was a big deal, obviously.
 We didn’t have the road trip we wanted to, so coming back off of this, I wasn’t trying to do too much.
 Just trying to get out there and get some energy going.
 Kind of like to think of myself as an energetic person, so once you get things rolling, that’s when we start clicking.”

-Pineda had a loud first inning, giving up three line drives over 95 miles per hour, including Eloy Jimenez’s 111.6 mile-missile to left-center that drove in two runs.
+Pineda had a loud first inning, giving up three line drives over 95 miles per hour, including Eloy Jimenez’s 111.6-mph missile to left-center that drove in two runs.

-“First thing I tried to calm down my energy a little bit,” Pineda said.
-“I’m very excited the first inning and they’re aggressive to me in the first inning.
-I miss spots, with my fastball especially when they got double for Jimenez and that’s it.”
+“First thing, I tried to calm down my energy a little bit,” Pineda said.
+“I’m very excited … and they’re aggressive to me in the first inning.
+I miss spots, with my fastball especially, when they got double [from] Jimenez and that’s it.”

-Pineda, over six innings, gave up two runs on six hits and one walk with four strikeouts.
-Enough for the Twins offense to overcome.
+Pineda gave up two runs on six hits and one walk with four strikeouts over six innings, quieting the White Sox long enough for the Twins offense to retaliate.

-Polanco scored in the fifth when Chicago first baseman Jose Abreu dropped a throw that would have been an inning ending double play.
-White Sox starter Dallas Keuchel was removed after the fifth, and the Twins went after the relievers.
+Polanco scored in the fifth when Chicago first baseman Jose Abreu dropped a throw that would have been an inning-ending double play.
+White Sox starter Dallas Keuchel was removed after the fifth, and the Twins went after the Sox relievers.

-Pinch hitter Jake Cave tripled to right-center off Jimmy Cordero, then pinch hitter Luis Arraez doubled into the right field corner, tying the game at 2-2.
-Arraez pointed to the dugout and implored his teammates to continue the run.

-It was the first time the Twins had multiple pinch hits in the same inning since April 11, 1989.
-And it was the first pinch hit triple in the AL this season.
+Back-to-back pinch hitters tied the score at 2-2 in the sixth: Jake Cave tripled to right-center off Jimmy Cordero, then Luis Arraez doubled into the right-field corner.
+It was the first time the Twins had back-to-back, extra-base pinch hits since the final game of the 1992 season.
+And Cave belted the first pinch-hit triple in the AL this season.

-With two outs and runners on first and second in the seventh, Buxton ripped an Even Marshall fastball to left for a single, driving in Cruz.
-With key relievers unavailable, the Twins turned to Wisler in the ninth and he got the second save of his career, the other coming in 2016 with Atlanta.
-And a fired up Twins team stopped their tailspin.
+With two outs and runners on first and second in the seventh, Buxton ripped an Evan Marshall fastball to left for a single, driving in Cruz.
+With key relievers unavailable, the Twins turned to Wisler in the ninth and he doubled his career saves, the other coming in 2016 with Atlanta.
+And a fired-up Twins team stopped their tailspin.